-The Police, Crime, Sentencing and Court Bill (PCSC) received royal assent at the end of April 2022.
+The Police, Crime, Sentencing and Court Bill (PCSC) received royal assent at the end of April 2022, and included changes to spending periods which took effect on 28 October 2023.

-PCSC includes some major new government proposals on crime and justice in England and Wales; some more controversial than others.
+The PCSC Act includes some major new government policies relating to crime and justice in England and Wales; some more controversial than others.

-The government have stated that it is their intention to introduce tougher sentencing for the worst offenders and end automatic halfway release from prison for serious crimes.
+The government stated that it’s their intention to introduce tougher sentencing for the ‘worst offenders’ and end automatic halfway release from prison for serious crimes.

 This is something Unlock has been campaigning for over many years and we know the changes will mean that thousands of people each year will benefit from seeing their convictions become spent much sooner.
 Many will see their chances of getting into paid employment increase and insurance premiums reduced.